heraclex12/VLSP2020-Fake-News-Detection/README.md

 ### Data

 The dataset is provided by VLSP2020 Organizers.
-Please access [https://vlsp.org.vn/vlsp2020/eval/reintel](this site) for more information.
+Please access [this site](https://vlsp.org.vn/vlsp2020/eval/reintel) for more information.

 <!-- CONTACT -->
 ## Contact